pollfish/docs/android/google-play.md

 Pollfish runs in developer mode by default (when you sign your apk with a debug key).
 It will turn to Release mode automatically when you sign your apk with a release key.

 However you can explicity request Pollfish SDK to run in release or developer mode by setting mode through ParamsBuilder instance during initialization.
-If you explicity request release mode or not through ParamsBuilder, type of signing key is ignored and does not affect Pollfish mode any more.
+If you explicity request release mode or not through ParamsBuilder, the type of the signing key is ignored and does not affect Pollfish mode any more.
 <br/>

 Below you can see an example on how you can turn your app in Release mode explicitly: